Pain-Brioche/COM3D2-How-to/Use_NPR.md

 As a result, you will need to know and understand, before proceeding;
 - How to reference a .mate inside a .menu
 - How to edit a .mate
-- What Hair/Trans/OutlineTex/CutoutAtC default shaders are
+- What Hair/Trans/OutlineTex/CutoutAtC default shaders are and how to use them
-- What a .tex is
 - For more advanced shader options you'll need to know what RGB and Alpha channels are

 This is an archive with all NPR's .mate templates translated for better understanding